 Do the Math

-Saving 10% for a down payment on a home priced at $450,600 is far more manageable than following the old 20%-down school of thought, especially when you have student loans to pay off.
-To succeed at saving $45,060 in a year’s time, you’ll need to save $3,755 a month, which seems slightly more plausible if you take a breath and break it down into 52 weeks, at $867 a week.
+The median home price in the U.S. in late 2023 was $431,000.
+Saving 10% for a down payment on a home at that price is far more manageable than following the old 20%-down school of thought, especially when you have student loans to pay off.
+To succeed at saving $43,100 in a year’s time, you’ll need to save $3,592 a month, which seems slightly more plausible if you take a breath and break it down into 52 weeks, at $829 a week.
+Of course, you’ll want to crunch the numbers for the type of home you’re looking to purchase.
+If you can find a well-priced property and put even less than 10% down, you may need significantly less cash on hand.

 But don’t put your calculator away yet.

 In addition to saving for the down payment, you’ll need to factor in closing costs, which typically amount to about 3% of the home price.
-So you need to add $260 to your weekly savings goal for a total of $1,127.
+So for a home that costs $431,000, you would need to add $249 to your weekly savings goal.

 Yeah, that’s a big chunk of change.
 But don’t panic; the first step is always the hardest.
-Just imagine yourself hosting your first dinner party or Super Bowl bash, and remember to consider student loan refinancing, which can help lower your interest rate, monthly payments, and ultimately save you money.
+Just imagine yourself landing your first job or hosting your first big party.
+You managed that and you’ll manage this too.
+And remember to consider student loan refinancing, which can help lower your interest rate, monthly payments, and ultimately save you money.

 Revise Your Budget